From jet boating and skydiving to going on a Lord of the Rings tour, here’s our list of the best things to do in Christchurch, New Zealand!

 There’s also a gift shop and a cafe, and better yet, entry to the Botanic Gardens is completely free.

-It’s a truly beautiful attraction and a must-see for nature lovers.
+It’s one of the truly beautiful Christchurch tourist attractions and a must-see for nature lovers.

 5) Go Skydiving